phac-nml/viralassembly/README.md

 - Look for subdirectories off of the input "--fastq_pass" directory called `barcode##` to be used in the pipeline
 - Look for fastq files in the input "--fastq_pass" directory called `*.fastq*` to be used in the pipeline

 This pipeline utilizes the same steps as the artic fieldbioinformatics minion pipeline but with each step run using nextflow to allow clair3 to be easily slotted in.
+See the [clair3 section](./docs/usage.md#clair3) of the usage docs for more information

 Basic command:
 ```bash